 After WWII the country began an era of prosperity and population growth.
 In response, Baxter and Woodman began providing infrastructure engineering to municipalities, state and county agencies, and sanitary districts.
 They focused on street, water main, sanitary sewer, and treatment plant design.
 They took great pride in providing personalized attention to each and every client.

-Years later, much has changed – What started as a two-person operation almost 70 years ago, has transformed into a regionally recognized, thriving multi-discipline engineering firm with over 170 team members!
+Years later, much has changed – What started as a two-person operation over 70 years ago, has transformed into a nationally recognized, thriving multi-discipline engineering firm with over 225 team members!
 Through it all, Baxter & Woodman staff remains committed to the core value of our founders:

 “Provide government agencies with outstanding engineering services.”